-(My city friends will find that such an appetising post title but we talk manure a lot in the country.
+(My city friends will find that an unappetising post title but we talk manure a lot in the country.
 When we say nothing gets wasted, we mean nothing.
 Yesterday's chicken feed becomes tomorrow's vegetable garden fertiliser.
 The circle of poo.)

 How we can bring it back today: Avoid big box stores and shop at independent businesses and farmers' markets whenever possible.
 Before supermarkets and other chains took over, and town centres became vacant, shoppers walked to the green grocer, the butcher, the baker, the florist, the dry goods store, the milliner, the dressmaker, the tailor, etc. Each merchant knew his or her business, and shop assistants were taught it before they were allowed to interact with customers.